Current Dazzle Africa Students

 2017 – Present

 At a young age, Mercy has demonstrated an exceptional interest, talent, and motivation for pursuing a career as a wildlife veterinarian.
 She has acquired substantial practical experience in the field in South Luangwa Valley, assisting in an array of work on large carnivores, herbivores, and domestic animals.
-Mercy is the very first trainee in the new Women in Wildlife Conservation training program with the Zambian Carnivore Programme’s Thandiwe Mweetwa, recently named a National Geographic Emerging Explorer.
+Mercy is in her first year of a seven year veterinary medicine program at the University of Zambia.
+Mercy was the very first trainee in the Women in Wildlife Conservation training program with the Zambian Carnivore Programme’s Thandiwe Mweetwa, recently named a National Geographic Emerging Explorer.
 The goal of the program is to increase the representation of Zambian women in the wildlife sector by providing training opportunities to motivated young women.
-Mercy is currently receiving instruction in all aspects of wildlife research that Zambian Carnivore Programme conducts and is integrated into the conservation education work they do.
-In addition, to field research techniques, she is learning more about science communication through the work with conservation clubs and outreach events.
+In addition, to field research experience, she is learning more about science communication through the work with conservation clubs and outreach events.
 Thank you to our generous sponsor Lacey Miller.

 2013 – Present

 Nelly is a firecracker of a young woman.
 She’s smart – She graduated November 2015 with a teaching degree to teach physics to High School students.
 She’s fast – She discovered while attending college, that she can run.
 After joining her school’s track team, Nelly went on to compete winning gold medals!
 And…she has vision.
-She plans to achieve her Masters Degree and make even a bigger difference in her community.
+She is at the tail end of completing her Masters Degree and making an even bigger difference in her community.
 Nelly Nkhoma was sponsored by Jennifer Buchholz, a former Dazzle Africa Board of Director and Carl Parrish a great friend of Dazzle and two-time safari guest.

 2013 – Present